FullQueueDeveloper/DeckUI/README.md

 - [x] Build decks without knowing any SwiftUI
   - With `Deck`, `Slide`, `Title`, `Words`, `Bullets`, `Media`, `Columns`
 - [x] Use `RawView` to drop any SwiftUI view
-  - Fully interactable and great for demos
+  - Fully interactive and great for demos
 - [x] Display code with `Code`
   - Use up and down arrows to highlight lines of code as your talking about them
 - [x] Support videos on `Media`